NotAShelf/notashelf.dev/apps/notashelf.dev/posts/impermanence.md

 ## Closing Notes

 As interesting as Impermanence is, it is also a little risky.
-The constant new changes Nixpkgs receives on a daily basis might that a service may suddenly stop using the state directory that you have configured it to use, and move to a directory that you have not yet persisted.
+The constant new changes Nixpkgs receives on a daily basis might mean that a service may suddenly stop using the state directory that you have configured it to use, and move to a directory that you have not yet persisted.
 While running such a set up, you must make sure to pay close attention to your system and back up everything